 Back past the bridge, back past the koala’s, back past the spot where the mighty Macalister River meets the Thomson and back to Port at The Port of Sale.
 As far as heritage river cruises go The Port of Sale Heritage Cruise is unique in the Gippsland area being the only river cruise companies running tours at this end of the Gippsland Lakes.

 I for one very much enjoyed our 2-hours on the Port of Sale Heritage Cruise.
 It is a must for locals and visitors as it is one of the top things to do in Sale.
 The boat is sheltered by the banks of the river from the wind and blinds on the boat can be shut to keep the rain out.
 This is a good all weather experience I can not say enough good things about Captain Alan.
 His knowledge is second to none when it comes to the Port of Sale and this section of the Thomson River.
 It makes the cruise just so much better when you have a local let you in on all the secrets of where we live!

 Cruise Duration: 1.5 hours

 Cost: $20 adults

 $15 Children (under 15 years of age)

 $80 Family of 5

 Contact firstname.lastname@example.org for bookings

-Don’t forget to have a look at our Gippsland page for other great attractions and destinations in the amazing part of Australia but for now here are two more stories we have written that you will enjoy!
+Don’t forget to have a look at our Gippsland page for other great Gippsland attractions and destinations in this amazing part of Australia but for now here are two more stories we have written that you will enjoy!